 There are lots of printables for these types of activities, but I wanted some that would show our community that our Cub Scouts are trying to make someone’s day a little better.
 So, I put together two for you.
 I’m planning on printing mine on cardstock paper.
 You can also print them on regular paper.

 |Holiday Good Turns Printable 1||Holiday Good Turns Printable 2|

 Hopefully, these ideas will inspire you and your Cub Scout to do a holiday Good Turn daily!

 Imagine leaving the grocery store to see candy canes on every car in the parking lot!
 I would use the “Good Turn for You” cards for this one.
 Buy a box of mini-candy canes.
 Tape a candy cane to each card, and head out to a parking lot.
 Any parking lot will work–grocery store, library, post office, even your school.
 Put a card on each car, and watch for people’s reactions.

 Just think–you pull into your driveway to find that someone has wheeled your garbage can up to your house for you.
 When your Cub Scout gets home from school on the next trash day, walk through your neighborhood and wheel the cans back up the driveway for your neighbors.
 You can tape “Enjoy My Good Turn” cards to the can to let them know who took care of this chore for them.

 3. Hidden Dollar Store Dollars

 Kids will be so excited when they find the money to buy a toy at the dollar store!
 Punch a hole in the corner of these cards, and tape $1.10 to it.
-Hang them on the pegs in the toy department at your local dollar store.
+Hang them on the pegs in the toy department at your local dollar store (Dollar Tree is my favorite!).
 The extra dime will cover the sales tax so that kids who find them can purchase the toy of their choice.

 4. Shopping Cart Round Up